$40M gender equality fund by Melinda Gates, MacKenzie Scott picks finalists

-Category: Sex Hits: 5A gender equality philanthropic initiative spearheaded by Melinda Gates’ investment company, with support from MacKenzie Scott, has announced 10 project finalists for $40 million in funding slated to be awarded this summer.
+Category: Sex Hits: 6A gender equality philanthropic initiative spearheaded by Melinda Gates’ investment company, with support from MacKenzie Scott, has announced 10 project finalists for $40 million in funding slated to be awarded this summer.
 The Equality Can’t Wait Challenge, which is hosted by Gates’ Pivotal Ventures, said Monday, on International Women’s Day, that the finalists include women-led...

 Read more https://nypost.com/2021/03/09/40m-gender-equality-fund-by-melinda-gates-mackenzie-scott-picks-finalists/